LT-Lily/complete-javascript-course/16-Asynchronous/starter/README.md

 - eg. Node.js or user 3rd-part APIs.

 - FUTURE: SEE: NODE.JS COURSE
-- Now: interested in 3rd party APIs(other developers make available for us) - Mostly FREE.
+- Now: interested in 3rd party APIs(APIs other developers make available for us) - Mostly FREE.

-Eg. Building travelling application - have a database with different destinations and tours
+Eg. Building travelling application - have a database with different destinations and tours offering.
-- build own API that can receive request from FRONT-END application in JAVASCRIPT and send back the results.
+- On our own server, we can build own API that can receive request from FRONT-END application in JAVASCRIPT and send back the results.
 Own API, hosted on OWN server.
 May not be enough to build own application.
 Could also use some 3rd-party APIs.
 There are APIs for everything - weather data, data about countries, flights data, currency conversion data, apis for sending email or sms, google maps, etc etc.

 # APIs are what made the modern web possible in the first place.

 # API Data formats:
-AJAX
+AJAX - Asynchronous Javascript and XML
 XML - Data format USED to be widely used to transmit data on the web.
-Not used anymore.
+Nowadays no API uses XML data anymore.
+AJAX is just a name popular in the past, so it is still used even though XML is not used.
+Instead, today JSON data format is used.
 # JSON data format.
 JS Object converted to a string. easy to send across the web and use in JS once the data arrives.
 ============================================================